Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Abstract

 \section{Abstract}

 The stochastic Polyak step size (SPS) has proven to be a promising choice for stochastic gradient descent (SGD), delivering competitive performance relative to state-of-the-art methods on smooth convex and non-convex optimization problems, including deep neural network training.
 However, extensions of this approach to non-smooth settings remain in their early stages, often relying on interpolation assumptions or requiring knowledge of the optimal solution.
-In this work, we propose a novel SPS variant — Safeguarded SPS (SPS$_{safe}$) — for the stochastic subgradient method, and provide rigorous convergence guarantees for non-smooth convex optimization with no need for strong assumptions.
+In this work, we propose a novel SPS variant, Safeguarded SPS (SPS$_{safe}$), for the stochastic subgradient method, and provide rigorous convergence guarantees for non-smooth convex optimization with no need for strong assumptions.
 We further incorporate momentum into the update rule, yielding equally tight theoretical results.
-On non-smooth convex benchmarks, our experiments are consistent with the theoretical predictions on how the safeguard affects the convergence neighborhood.
-On deep neural networks the proposed step size achieves competitive performance to existing adaptive baselines and exhibits stable behavior across a wide range of problem settings.
-Moreover, in these experiments, the gradient norms under our step size do not collapse to (near) zero, indicating robustness to vanishing gradients.
+Comprehensive experiments on convex benchmarks and deep neural networks corroborate our theory: the proposed step size achieves competitive performance to existing adaptive baselines and exhibits stable behavior across a wide range of problem settings.
+Finally, in the context of deep neural network training, the gradient norms under our step size do not collapse to (near) zero, indicating robustness to vanishing gradients.